-Kelly Banchak joined BAYS in April 2011 and serves as the Chief Administrative Officer.
+Kelly Banchak joined BAYS in April 2011 and serves as the Director of Human Resources.
 She has 14 years of non-profit experience in human resources, payroll, purchasing, and development.
 Kelly is responsible for these areas as well as technology and infrastructure.
 She holds a Bachelor’s degree in Public and Cultural Communications from the University of South Florida, Professional in Human Resources Certification (PHR), and Society of Human Resources Management Certified Professional (SHRM-CP).
 Kelly is a graduate of the Leadership Pasco class of 2017, member of Trinity Women’s League and former Marketing Director, member of Suncoast HR and Suncoast Strider Running Club as well as an active Society of Human Resources Management volunteer.
 Kelly and her husband are parents to twin girls who keep them very busy.

 Yvonne Dean joined BAYS in January 2016 as the Director of Finance.
 She received her Bachelor’s degree in Accounting from American University in Washington, D.C.
 Yvonne has over 20 years of accounting and finance experience.
 She has worked in small to large size corporations, as well as, banking, government and non-profit sectors in the Washington D.C. area, New Jersey, and Florida.
 Yvonne is an avid NASCAR fan and enjoys going to the races, whenever possible.